-- The proportion of poha should be half that of rice.
+- The proportion of poha should be half that rice.

 - Use slightly sour curd while grinding dhokla batter

-- Grind batter into medium-thick and smooth paste
+- Grind batter into a medium thick and smooth paste

-- Sooji gives the rough texture and also helps to provide and hold the dhokla shape. also Add 1-2 tbsp more sooji (semolina), if the batter is slightly thin.
+- Sooji gives a rough texture and also helps to provide and hold the dhokla shape. also Add 1-2 tbsp more sooji (semolina), if the batter is slightly thin.